 - The service worker intercepts the notification.

-The service worker (the script running in the background of the user’s browser) receives the push message from the push service and triggers an event to display the notification.
+The service worker (the script running in the background of the user’s browser) receives the push message from the web push service and triggers an event to display the notification.

 - The service worker displays the notification.